-In response to need to improve the shelter and make the conditions more humane, Baltimore City reorganized the animal shelter into two divisions.
-The first, the Bureau of Animal Control, remained a public city agency and is responsible for operating a 24-hour, 7-days a week program that handles all animal issues outside of the shelter: brings strays into the animal shelter, impounds vicious animals, investigates rabid animal reports and responds to animal cruelty complaints.
-The second, The Baltimore Animal Rescue and Care Shelter, Inc. (BARCS), where the shelter itself was officially recognized as a 501(c)(3) nonprofit organization in July 2005 and oversees all animal care for animals housed at the shelter and animal programs.
-BARCS now provides animal care and adoption services, spaying and neutering for animals in its adoption program, public education and outreach, tracks lost and found pets, sponsors low-cost vaccination and microchip clinics, and provides low cost dog training classes.
-Through this new partnership, the animal shelter's resources have been increased through enabling it to have the flexibility of a non-profit, but the backing of the city government through a grant for some of the basic operations.
+In 2005, in response to the need to improve the existing city shelter and make the conditions more humane, Baltimore City committed to dividing the animal shelter into two separate organizations.
+The Bureau of Animal Control, remained a public city agency and is responsible for operating a 24-hour, 7-days a week program that handles all animal issues outside of the shelter: brings strays into the animal shelter, impounds vicious animals, investigates rabid animal reports, handles enforcement of animal laws, and responds to animal cruelty complaints.
+The new organization, the Baltimore Animal Rescue and Care Shelter, Inc. (BARCS), was officially recognized as a 501(c)(3) nonprofit organization in July 2005.
+In 2006 the Board of Directors was formed, comprising of a small group of community members and government officials.
+Together they hired an Acting Executive Director to begin the shelter's transformation.
+In the spring of 2006, BARCS became the responsible organization for the oversight of all shelter operations and programs for the Baltimore City shelter.

 Vision for the Future

 Where do we go from here?
 BARCS's vision is to become a model open admission shelter, a shelter that does not turn away an animal that has no place to go, and a true resource for the people and animals of Baltimore.
 We envision an animal shelter where all animals in good health and temperament find new homes, where they are housed in a low-stress, comfortable environment, where spay/neuter surgeries are offered at low-cost to the Baltimore community, where residents can turn in times of personal crisis for help with their pet, where citizens are educated on the proper care of animals, and where abused and neglected animals can receive the love and care they need to recover.